Image of a young woman holding a credit card and using a laptop.

 Discover Financial Services and Fair Isaac are not credit repair organizations as defined under federal law or state law, including the Credit Repair Organizations Act.
 Discover Financial Services and Fair Isaac do not provide “credit repair” services or assistance regarding “rebuilding” or “improving” your credit record, credit history or credit rating.

-2. Graduation Transparency (Secured CLI): Monthly reviews start your seventh month as a customer.
-We will refund your security deposit if you have made all payments on time for the last six consecutive billing cycles on all your Discover accounts including any loans, and you've remained in “good status” on all credit accounts you are responsible for whether they are Discover accounts or not.
-“Good status” means: (1) your credit report shows no delinquencies, charge-offs, repossessions, or bankruptcies for the six months prior to our review; and (2) your Discover Secured Card is not in a prohibited status at the time of our review, including, but not limited to: closed, revoked, suspended, subject to tax levy, garnishment, deceased, lost/stolen, or fraud.
+Getting your deposit back: Monthly reviews start your seventh month as a customer.
+We will refund your security deposit if you have made all payments on time for the last six consecutive billing cycles on all your Discover accounts including any loans, and you've remained in "good status" on all credit accounts you are responsible for whether they are Discover accounts or not.
+"Good status" means: (1) your credit report shows no delinquencies, charge-offs, repossessions, or bankruptcies for the six months prior to our review; and (2) your Discover secured card is not in a prohibited status at the time of our review, including, but not limited to: closed, revoked, suspended, subject to tax levy, garnishment, deceased, lost/stolen, or fraud.
 Monthly reviews may be delayed if you change your payment due date.
-When you qualify to upgrade to a standard, ‘unsecured card’, Discover will also consider you for a credit line increase.
 We typically process your refund in 2-3 business days based on your delivery preference.
-If you close your account and pay in full, we’ll return your deposit within two billing cycles plus ten days.
+If you close your account and pay in full, we'll return your deposit within two billing cycles plus ten days.